 "Hungary is an integral and recognised actor of the European cultural life in the historical perspective"

-Balázs Ágoston's interview with Miklós Makoldi, director of the Research Centre for Archaeology of the Institute of Hungarian Research, about the importance of saving our Árpád-era churches and the sacral mission of the Regnum Marianum was published in the Magyar Demokrata weekly.
+Balázs Ágoston's interview with Gyula Klima, Director of the Research Centre for the History of Ideas at the Institute of Hungarian Research, was published in the weekly Magyar Demokrata.

 - Where can the Hungarian nation be placed in the history of European ideas?
 Who shaped Hungarian intellectual history the most?

 - Our geographic location gives us the mission: to mediate between East and West, but also to play the not always grateful role of a bastion of defence for the West.
 It is almost a cliché, but it is a historical reality.
 The Hungarian history of ideas, together with our Eastern heritage, is an integral part of the European Christian history of ideas.
 From this point of view, we can primarily mention the many Hungarian saints and blessed ones, from the House of Árpád to the present day.
 Many of them were not only exemplary in their sanctity of life, but also influential in shaping European culture as outstanding thinkers, starting with St István, canonised by both the Catholic and Orthodox churches.

 For example, Andreas Pannonius was a very important thinker, who had a close relationship with the Hunyadi family and produced a theological oeuvre of European significance.
 My colleague Csilla Bíró gave a brilliant lecture on him at the conference entitled Hungarian Christian thinkers from the Árpád era to the present day, which was recently organised by our Research Centre.

 - What other topics were on the agenda?